 All outstanding amounts are the responsibility of the student.
 Any student who is negligent in making adequate and timely arrangements to pay his or her account, or in completing arrangements for his or her financial aid, may be subject to administrative withdrawal from the university on or before the respective term's add/drop deadline.
+(For additional requirements specific to online and graduate students, see Financial Requirements for Continued Enrollment - Online and Graduate Students below.)

 Refunds for the semester of the withdrawal will be issued according to the add/drop or withdrawal procedures specified in this catalog.
 Such withdrawal will not cancel any financial obligation previously incurred by the student.
 Failure to adhere to the terms of any financial aid and/or university payment plan until all financial obligations have been resolved may result in the student being prohibited from registering for future terms.